-BIMCO is proud to present for the first time the Maritime Law Academy.
+In 2019 BIMCO launched for the first time the Maritime Law Academy, a huge success attended by delegates all over the world.
+Following the success of the first one, the academy will again be running in 2020.
 The academy covers cutting-edge issues of International Maritime Law and its relationship with international trade, shipping and marine insurance.
 It gives the opportunity for those who attend to acquire and develop legal knowledge with practical and focused legal mindset and insight into the fundamental principles of shipping and trade law.
 The BIMCO Law Academy offers the participants a learning resource in constructing legal arguments, which can be applied in professional situations and aims to solve problems and reduce disputes.
 A core competence is clear and precise communication.
 Part of the course is therefore to train the skill of building precise arguments, with roots in English law.

 The learning experience is enriched through case studies forming a key element of the programme.
 From experience, we know that they add value by developing skills in communicating and defending participants’ viewpoints.
 Case studies sharpen analytical thinking and assist in developing a tolerance for different views.
 The various solutions, which naturally emerge from case studies, serve as a valuable reference when faced with similar issues in their daily professional lives.